 But there are newer ways of taking samples that women might prefer.

-The researchers want to learn
+The researchers wanted to learn:

 - the best way of collecting vaginal samples and transporting them